mikeqfu/pyrcs/docs/source/quick-start.rst

 Quick start
 ===========

-**This part of the documentation provides a quick guide and a few examples to demonstrate how PyRCS works.**
+To demonstrate how PyRCS works, this part of the documentation provides a quick guide and a few examples as follows:

 - :ref:`Get location codes: CRS, NLC, TIPLOC and STANOX<qs-crs-nlc-tiploc-and-stanox>`
     - :ref:`Location codes for a given initial letter<qs-locations-beginning-with-a-given-letter>`